Exabyte-io/documentation/docs/data/overview.md

 # Data

-We introduce here the following important concepts which pertain to the **Data** stored on our database.
+We introduce here the following important concepts which pertain to the **Data** in our platform.

 ## Classification